DX Streak #4

 2016 899 3.6 0.2 21.9 5.8 32.9 15.5 18.8 1.3 4.3 0.1 0.4 43.7 33.9 2.0 15.5 88.8

-The first column after the year shows the total DX QSOs for that year.
+The first column after the year shows the total DX QSOs for that year or partial year.
 The 10M through SA columns show the percentage of the total DX QSOs for each category.
-The last column is the average daily Solar Flux.
+The last column is the average daily Solar Flux for the year or partial year.

 I think certain of the stats show a definite relationship between DX QSOs and the sunspot cycle or Solar Flux cycle.